shrekfanboi/Wireless_Visitor_counter_using_arduino_uno/README.md

                              7. Solder Less bread board jumper wire kit
                              8. Logic Toggle (only used in this circuit)

-This circuit divided in three parts: sensor, controller and counter display.
-The sensor would observe an interruption and provide an input to the controller which would run the counter in up/down mode depending upon the selector setting.
-The same count is displayed on a liquid crystal display through the controller.

 > - Arduino pins 14(A0) and 19(A5) acts as input pins and connected to OUT of the two sensors respectively
 > - Arduino pins 12 and 13 are connected to E and RS pins of the LCD respectively